Maintaining a layered, evolving design system for a growing financial institution.

 Over time we created a ‘lego box’ of UI pieces for the development and design teams.
 With some imagination, anything could be wrapped and published in the style of Lord Abbett.

-During this project, I learned to design within our system – reusing as much as possible, and only introducing new elements if the situation required something new.
-This project had an excess of developers, so design solutions needed to be high impact.
-Building was a constant trade off between brand and engineering.
+I learned to design within a system – reusing as much as possible, and only introducing new elements if the situation truly required it.
+It was a constant trade off between brand and engineering.
 Essential brand moments couldn’t be too complicated when we had hundreds of components to build.
-At all levels , I ensured my solutions introduced value that could scale and be reused.
+The main constraint in this project was time – I worked with a large team of developers, so my value as a designer needed to be immediately realized.
+I gained valuable experience collaborating with my team on delivering quick + effectively.